tungxfung/UnprotectExcel/README.md

 Then, you should try this script to unprotect the excel worksheet.

-Only take a second to unprotect your files.
+It only takes you a second to unprotect your files.

 You may need to modify the script as the script only unprotect the first worksheet.